dereuromark/cakephp-tools/docs/Component/Flash.md

 ```

 ## Notes
+It will also work with the AuthComponent, which internally uses FlashComponent::set().
+This method has been provides as core hook internally.

 You can use any type (success, warning, error, info, ...) of message, except the two reserved ones `message` and `set`.
 At least if you plan on using the magic method invokation.
 But even if not, it would be good practice to not use those two.